s7u512/NSSO-77-SAS/README.md

 ### 2.1 Data Extraction

-In this workbook, I use the information given in the documentation to calculate the monthly income of agricultural households using unit-level data.
+In this exercise, I use the information given in the documentation to calculate the monthly income of agricultural households using unit-level data.

 The National Statistcal Survey Office (NSSO) provides unit-level raw data in fixed width files along with documentation on how to read them, such as information about the widths of different columns and their respective column names.